What is an Audiologist?

 Though you may not realize it without experiencing hearing loss yourself, hearing dramatically impacts your overall quality of life.
 Vertigo, a sensation of motion while remaining still, is a balance issue originating in the inner ear.
 This condition is sometimes debilitating to those who suffer from it.
 Hearing things like ringing or buzzing in your head with no external sounds happening is called tinnitus and it is another potentially serious hearing condition that audiologists can help with.
 In some cases, hearing loss, vertigo, tinnitus, and other hearing-related issues may lead to emotional distress, anxiety, and depression.

-At Oliveira Audiology, our goal is to help you improve or maintain your health and quality of life with our diagnostic and rehabilitation services.
+At Oliveira Audiology & Hearing Center, our goal is to help you improve or maintain your health and quality of life with our diagnostic and rehabilitation services.
 Noise conservation options and wax removal can also protect good hearing under potentially damaging conditions.
 Contact us today to book an appointment with a licensed audiologist and take the first step to ensure your hearing health impacts your life for the better.